'That woman from Michigan': Gov. Whitmer stands out in the pandemic. Just ask Trump.

 "I can't imagine how hard it must be for her to restrain herself when Trump makes some of these asinine statements and not to just retort back with the most smart-ass comment you can imagine," Nessel said.

-Buzz about Whitmer as a possible VP pick grew when she made an appearance Monday on Biden's new podcast "Here's the Deal."
+Buzz about Whitmer as a possible running mate grew when she made an appearance Monday on Biden's new podcast "Here's the Deal."
 Biden commended her for how "impressive and important" she's been "in the absence of presidential leadership."

 She's sought to tamp down on the VP talk, but her Michigan allies think she'd be a great choice.